-If you are worried that changes to restrictions may put pressure on your family, help for parents is available.
+If the changes to restrictions have put pressure on your family, help for parents is available.

 5. Make time to relax

-Being able to see more of our friends and family, and visit places that might have been closed until now, is exciting.
+Being able to see more of our friends and family and visit places is exciting.
 But it can also be a lot to take in all at once, so it's important to find regular time for yourself to relax too.